fractal6/fractal6.go/docs/file-storage.md

 so existence never leaks.
 Handlers take an injected `*storage.Client`; when `[storage]` is unset they return 503 instead of panicking.

-`initStorage` also registers the client process-wide (`storage.SetGlobal`) so non-handler callers — the cascade-delete wrappers in `db/dql_mutations.go` and the email attachment builder — reach it without a parameter chain. **Both binaries must call it**: the api server for `/file/*`, the notifier daemon for email attachments.
+`initStorage` also registers the client process-wide (`storage.SetGlobal`) for non-handler callers (cascade deletes, email attachment builder). **Both binaries must call it** — api server for `/file/*`, notifier for email attachments;
-`storage.Global()` returns nil when `[storage]` is unset and every caller nil-checks.
+`storage.Global()` is nil when `[storage]` is unset and every caller nil-checks.

 ### Upload validation

-Client-supplied metadata is not trusted: the Content-Type is re-sniffed server-side, inline rendering is an explicit allowlist (SVG and HTML are forced to `Content-Disposition: attachment`), size is capped, and every client-supplied uid goes through `db.ValidateUids` before reaching a DQL `uid()` root — an unvalidated id would let a caller widen a query or a delete.
+Client-supplied metadata is not trusted: Content-Type is re-sniffed server-side, inline rendering is an explicit allowlist (SVG and HTML forced to `Content-Disposition: attachment`), size is capped, and every client-supplied uid goes through `db.ValidateUids` before reaching a DQL `uid()` root — an unvalidated id would let a caller widen a query or a delete.
 See `web/handlers/files.go`.

 ## Storage layout